 The series lost Big Dave in 1998, leaving a major void in the sport he helped create.
 His family stepped up and continued to run the series, keeping true to Big Dave's vision.
 His son-in-law, Jeff Russell (“JR”), won the 1991 AMA National Enduro Championship; a few years later he began working side-by-side with Big Dave building the tracks.
 JR, as he is called, is today's GNCC Trail Boss.

 At the turn of the millennium, changes were afoot in the series.
 Hawk had progressed so far on a motorcycle that Yamaha offered him a full factory contract.
 The deal was too good to refuse, so he parked his ATV and a huge chase for his ATV title ensued.
 Kentucky’s Bill Ballance claimed it, leading a Southern surge in the series.
-More races were being hosted in the South, with help from a variety of regional figures like Buren Hamrick, who runs the popular Mid-East Hare Scramble Series in the Carolinas, and who joined the GNCC crew through 2010.
+More races were being hosted in the South, with help from a variety of regional promoters and co-sanctions with series down there.

 The series was about to grow a whole lot more.
 In 1999, Australian off-road sensation Shane Watts ventured to the U.S. after an incredible run through the international enduro scene.
 In 2000, he dominated the GNCC series and won races on five different sizes of KTM motorcycles.